Bruce Dern

 Bruce MacLeish Dern (born June 4, 1936) is an American actor.
-He has received several accolades, including the Cannes Film Festival Award for Best Actor for Nebraska (2013) and the Silver Bear for Best Actor for That Championship Season (1982).
-He was nominated for the Academy Award for Best Supporting Actor for Coming Home (1978) and the Academy Award for Best Actor for Nebraska (2013).
+He has received several accolades, including the Cannes Film Festival Award for Best Actor for Nebraska (2013), which also earned him a nomination for the Academy Award for Best Actor, and won the Silver Bear for Best Actor for That Championship Season (1982).
+He was also Oscar nominated for the Academy Award for Best Supporting Actor for Coming Home (1978).
 He is also a BAFTA Award, two-time Genie Award, and three-time Golden Globe Award nominee.

 A member of the Actors Studio, after portraying small roles in films like Marnie (1964) and Hush...Hush, Sweet Charlotte (1964), he rose to prominence during the New Hollywood era.
 His notable film credits The Trip (1967), They Shoot Horses, Don't They?
 (1969), The Cowboys (1972), Silent Running (1972), The Great Gatsby (1974), Family Plot (1976), Black Sunday (1977), The Driver (1978), Tattoo (1981), The 'Burbs (1989), Monster (2003), The Hateful Eight (2015), and Once Upon a Time in Hollywood (2019).
 He also starred in the HBO series Big Love (2006–2011).

 He is the father of actress Laura Dern.

 Early life

 Dern was born in Chicago on June 4, 1936, the son of Jean (née MacLeish; 1908–1972) and John Dern (1903–1958), a utility chief and attorney.
 He grew up in Kenilworth, Illinois.
 His paternal grandfather, George Dern, was a Utah governor and Secretary of War (he was serving in the latter position at the time of Bruce's birth).
 Dern's maternal grandfather was a Vice President of the Carson, Pirie and Scott stores, which were established by his own father, Scottish-born businessman Andrew MacLeish.
 Dern's maternal granduncles were poet Archibald MacLeish and Naval aviator Kenneth MacLeish.
 His godfather was governor and two-time presidential nominee Adlai Stevenson II.
 Dern graduated from New Trier High School, where he was a track star and sought to qualify for the Olympic Trials in 1956.
 Dern attended the University of Pennsylvania, but dropped out after two years.
+Dern studied alongside Elia Kazan and Lee Strasberg at the Actors Studio, New York City.